 Pedestrian Zones shall be provided at ground level adjacent to the public sidewalks along Greenwich and Albany Streets where shown on Figure 2.
-The surface of the Pedestrian Zones shall be consistent and seamless with the adjacent sidewalk material.
+The surface of the Pedestrian Zones shall be consistent and seamless with the adjacent sidewalk material, with no obstructions.